ddmesh/gl-inet-gl-e750-mcu/README.md

 2. Install this tool and the USB driver
 3. Build a small adapter with Pull-UP resistores of 100k for CLK and DAT.

+**Note**: When the Tool is started it might ask you to update the firmware of the NuMicro adapter.
+This is safe to do.
+The firmware is accepted and runs without any issues.

 ![img](images/connection.png)

 4. Connect GL-Inet MCU (nuc029ZAN).
 The images below show how to open the GL-Inet and locate the connectors.